nohouse-felix/pi-gpioradio/README.md

 For better transmission range you can connect/solder a wire to Pin 8 (GPIO4) on the Pi.
 If you happen to have a broken radio lying around, you could salvage the antenna and mount it onto your Pi like I did with my Zero W.
-My script makes this process easier and offers the convenience of controlling the transmission via GPIO pins.
-The heavy lifting is done by the pifm script though!

 > Note: ffmpeg is needed for transmission of .mp3 files because pifm only supports .wav files by default.